quii/learn-go-with-tests/reading-files.md

 }
 ```

-We've ignored error handling on the whole, purely for brevity but it may be a good exercise for yourself to add some test cases where the files have invalid content inside and make sure the code behaves appropriately.
-Our code is extremely easy to unit test so you're setup well for this task
+For brevity we've ignored error handling, but it may be a good exercise for yourself.
+Add some test cases where the files have invalid content inside and make sure the code behaves appropriately.
+Our code is extremely easy to unit test, so you're setup well for this task.

 ## Wrapping up